National Scouting Museum: Seton Memorial Library

 Housed within the National Scouting Museum, the Seton Memorial Library contains the library of Ernest Thompson Seton, one of the founders of the Boy Scouts of America.
 This research library contains Seton's personal collection and an extensive collection of volumes pertaining to western lore and the history of the area.
 In addition to the book collection itself, the library also features a large reading room, visiting scholar research room, and archive.

 The National Scouting Museum also holds Seton's art, anthropology, and natural history collections that were donated by Julia Seton to the former Philmont Museum (also known as the Seton Museum) in 1967 before its merger with the National Scouting Museum in 2018.
-Many items from the Seton Collections can be seen on display in the library and in Gallery B.
+Many items from the Seton Collections can be seen on display in the library and in Seton Gallery.

 Other facilities

 The National Scouting Museum features the 88-person Carl & Janice Marchetti Order of the Arrow Conference Room, along with a large gift shop that sells books, artwork, Southwestern jewelry, and other mementos.

+The National Scouting Museum is one of three museums administered by Philmont's Museum Department.
+The others include the Villa Philmonte and the Kit Carson Museum at Rayado, New Mexico.